oracle-livelabs/apex/ai-interactive-report-lab/common-261/2-configure-ai-keys/2-configure-ai-keys.md

 <if type="OpenAI">

-In this lab, you use Open AI as the AI provider to build a conversational chatbot.
+In this lab, you use OpenAI as the AI provider to build a conversational chatbot.

-**Note:** The screenshots in this workshop are taken using Dark Mode in APEX 26.1
+> **Note:** The screenshots in this workshop are taken using dark mode in APEX 26.1.

 Estimated Time: 10 Minutes